sassoftware/devsascom-rest-api-samples/DecisionManagement/treatmentDefinitions.md

 }
 ```

-### <a name='example-treatment-definition-group-activate'>Activate a Treatment Definition Group Revision</a>
+### <a name='example-treatment-definition-group-activate'>Activating a Treatment Definition Group Revision</a>
-Here is an example of activating a treatment definition group revision.
+Here is an example of how to activate a treatment definition group revision.

 ```json
 {